How much money can I gift to my children and grandchildren each year without tax penalties to me or to them?Read more

-Also note that gifts to a spouse are usually not subject to any federal gift taxes as long as your spouse is a U.S. citizen.
-If your spouse is not a U.S. citizen, you can give only $148,000 without reporting the gift (in 2016).
+Gifts to a spouse are usually not subject to any federal gift taxes as long as your spouse is a U.S. citizen.
+If your spouse is not a U.S. citizen, you can give only $164,000 without reporting the gift (in 2022).
 Anything over that amount has to be reported on Form 709.

 If you have given away property other than money, like stock, you have to report that on your gift return, too, if the value is more than $16,000.
 If the stock had gone up in value since you bought it, you report the value as of the date that you gave it away.

 You may want to inform the recipient that the basis, or the amount that you bought the stock for, becomes their basis.
 The basis is used when the property is sold to determine the profit or loss.